rit-sse/crazy-train/index.md

 ---
 layout: home
-title: SSE
 ---
 # Welcome!

 ### What we&#39;re all about

 The Society of Software Engineers (SSE) is a student organization at RIT composed of software engineers, computer scientists, and other students.
 We have over fifty active members that participate in mentoring, software projects, intramural sports, and social events.
-We work closely with companies in the software industry to bring companies and students together.ååå
+We work closely with companies in the software industry to bring companies and students together.

 [More...](/about)